 HRS 021.
-Freshman Seminar.
+Freshman Seminar: Becoming an Educated Person.
 Introduction to the nature and possible meanings of higher education, and the functions and resources of the University.
 Designed to help students develop and exercise fundamental academic success strategies and to improve their basic learning skills.
 3 units.